 - Spanish to English example sentences, so you can see the vocabulary being used in context.

-The Spanish frequency dictionaries are available from Amazon in Paperback or Ebooks from our website.
+The Spanish frequency dictionaries are available from Amazon in Paperback or as PDF eBooks from our website.
 They're broken up into fours books, for a total of the most common 10.000 words.

 - Spanish Frequency Dictionary - Essential Vocabulary - Top 2500 Most Common Spanish Words